andreffs18/andreffs18.github.io/README.md

 ## 👋

-My name is André Silva and I'm a Software Engineer from Lisbon, Portugal.
+My name is André Silva and I'm a Portuguese Software Engineer that lives in Edinburgh, Scotland.

 ### # A bit about me